Preparing a UNIX environment

 Installing in a headless environment

-The installer no longer supports the command-line interface on UNIX as in previous versions.
+The installer no longer supports the command-line interface on UNIX, as it did in previous versions.
 To install on a headless computer, use a remote X Windows session or the silent installation process.

 For HP-UX and Linux systems, configure the operating system to allow long file names to be read and copied.
-You might find operating system configuration issues in installing directly from a DVD.
-In some cases, the DVD mount might cause long file names from the DVD not to work.
+You might experience issues with configuring the operating system when you install directly from a DVD.
+In some cases, the DVD mount might cause long file names from the DVD to not work.

 Preparing to install on Red Hat Linux 6.x

-Before installing the AR System server and the BMC Remedy IT Service Management suite on a Red Hat Linux 6.x server, complete the following steps:
+Before you install the BMC Remedy Action Request (AR) System server and the BMC Remedy IT Service Management (ITSM) suite on a Red Hat Linux 6.x server, complete the following steps:

 - Install the following 32-bit RPM packages so that user interface support is available for the installer: